-The reason why some women prefer men’s cleats and some prefer women’s cleats is because there is a difference between the two.
+Some women prefer men’s cleats and others prefer women’s cleats because there is a difference between the two.

 - Size.
-Women’s cleats correspond to women’s shoe sizes, whereas men’s cleats correspond to men’s shoe sizes.
+Women’s cleats correspond to women’s shoe sizes, whereas men’s cleats correspond to men’s.
 Women can typically wear cleats that are the same (or very close) to their shoe size when they select women’s cleats.

 - Shape.
 Women tend to have a different foot shape than men as well.
 Women’s cleats are designed to support arches and toes while gripping heels.

 - Pressure loads.
 The pressure load on women’s feet is different due to their different body shapes and sizes.
 Some women’s cleats are designed to align with the pressure loads for women.